 Currently, Birgisson’s significant other, Alex Somers, runs an ultra-hip design firm with Dy´rason’s wife Lukka called Toothfæries.
 The firm has come up with over 100 different hand-screened Takk… T-shirt designs, as well as the CD artwork, based on two vintage Icelandic tomes—one concerning a fishing village; the other—you guessed it—a children’s book.
 Birgisson insists that “all these details matter.
 Or maybe it’s just that we Tauruses are passionate about stuff.
 But even inside your house, everything matters—your surroundings, how you are at home.
 Everything you choose—tables, chairs, everything.

-“Like me and my boyfriend, when we were in Japan, we bought these amazing forks made from trees, these beautiful wooden forks to eat with.
+these beautiful wooden forks to eat with.
 And I really like all this organic stuff.
 In my apartment, I have a really massive Japanese table with a hole in it that has a tree growing inside of it, like a bonsai.
 I drew it up myself and asked some carpenter to do it for me, so it’s really well done.
 I’m not crazy—I’m just really picky about everything.
 And there is nothing on my walls—no art, no pictures, no distractions.”

 Birgisson even removed the legs from his living room couch for a more earthy feel, and bought a DVD projector, a pull-down wall-size screen, and—he’s almost ashamed—two DVDs, Oldboy and A Very Long Engagement.
 He particularly enjoys the work of Engagement director Jean-Pierre Jeunet, he adds, “because all of his details are really beautiful, well thought-out.
 He really concentrates on the small details, and I think that’s so important in everything you do.
 Details are so important to glue everything together, to make the whole.”